 We’ve all heard the phrase “late bloomer.”
-Generally it is in reference to someone who comes into his or her own after a season where the societal norm says otherwise.
+Generally, it is in reference to someone who comes into his or her own after a season where the societal norm says otherwise.
 We all know one, or perhaps are one.

 Personally, I’ve almost come to resent the phrase.
 It connotes that something was missed; something is behind.
 But I beg to reason that for a “late” bloomer, a more fitting phrase might be a “timely” bloomer.
 Because someone chooses to explore tact, patience, or took a little more time, doesn’t make him or her late.

 Whose idea was it about this late bloomer business anyway?
 According to who?
 I think there’s something to be said about someone who has taken time in his or her life to just be.
 So many people have never had the experience of just being.
+Or better yet, I tried something, I'm this now.

 I remember as a high school student, I was convinced I wanted to be an architect.
 Convinced.
 I was in an architecture program for aspiring architects, taking several technical drafting and computer classes.
 I submitted drawings and models to contests and even interned.
 And I enjoyed it.
 I never aspired to anything else.
 I figured if I like it, what’s the problem.